What to do if…

 Scope note

 These are first steps only.
-Validity disputes can become formal court matters and may require specialist probate advice for the relevant UK nation.
+Will validity, later wills, codicils, caveats, probate, and confirmation can become formal legal issues and may need specialist advice in the relevant UK nation.

 Important note

-This is general information, not legal advice.
-Probate/confirmation and will-dispute processes vary across the UK and depend on the facts.
-If conflict is escalating or an application is imminent, get local probate advice before anyone distributes assets or sells property.
+This is general information, not legal advice or professional advice.
+Probate and confirmation processes depend on the facts, the documents, and the UK nation involved.
+If an application is imminent, assets are at risk, or conflict is escalating, get local probate advice before anyone distributes assets or sells property.

 Additional Resources